 It may be well to state that all visitors to this magnificent establishment will meet with a polite reception whether purchasers or otherwise.

 Retail, 154, Regent street, corner of Beak-street,

-FUTVOYE'S GOLD and SILVER WATCHES of English or Foreign Manufacture.-The long tested qualities of these articles are of themselves sufficient to insure the approbation of a discerning public.
-Retail, 154, Regent-street, corner of Beak-street.
+FUTVOYE'S GOLD and SILVER I WATCHES of English or Foreign Manufacture.
+The long tested qualities of these articles are of themselves sufficient to insure the approbation of a discerning public.